2025-ilaria/project-/sparql-queries.md

 The query generated a long list of predicates related to various theatres.
 We used it as reference.

 ## 🔍 Gaps identified
-Considering the results of Query 2 and Query 3 the gaps we think can be added to enrich Teatro Massimo are:
+Considering the results of Query 3 and Query 4 the gaps we thought could be added to enrich Teatro Massimo were:
 <ul>
   <li>🏷️ <strong>The full name<strong></li>
   <li>👷‍♂️ <strong>The architects<strong></li>